-Everyone has mobiles but there's so many plans out there.
-There's plans that different carriers in Australia have released that have completely unlimited data, and there's other plans that really severely limit you.
-There's plans from the more shunky providers that sound great but just don't get reception, so you end up with a great plan you can't use.
+Everyone has mobiles but there are so many plans out there.
+There are plans that different carriers in Australia have released that have completely unlimited data, and there are other plans that really severely limit you.
+There are plans from the more shunky providers that sound great but just don’t get reception, so you end up with a great plan you can’t use.

 The things you want to look for in a great plan or any plan:

 Make sure you’ve got great network coverage, obviously, to start up with.
 This sounds straightforward, but you’d be surprised at how many places still have terrible network coverage.

 A story that still holds true now is one of the major providers in Australia, starting with the letter T and ending with elstra, doesn’t have reception at my parent’s place, so I have reception everywhere else but Dad has this special chair that if you sit it in the yard you get reception.
 Everywhere else it doesn’t work.
 You think wow, what a silly thing but it’s still a thing.